|

 greetings with us.
 "Buena Serra," and then they chat in their beautiful

 language.
 No one is in a hurry.
 I am enchanted.
+A courtyard,

 a doorway, some stairs, and we emerge into the apartment and a warm